Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-2/day-1/labs/guess-the-number-game-lab.md

 This lab builds upon the `game` object that was started in the Intro to JS Objects lesson.

-This lab is a **deliverable** - when completed, please use the [Google Form](https://forms.gle/zboNDxW7v3jxKczw7) to submit it to your instructional team.
+This lab is a **deliverable** - when completed, please use the **"Submit Homework"** link in the above navigation bar to submit it to your instructional team.

 <br>
 <br>